-The Youth Service Bureau continues its collaborative efforts with community-based initiatives such as Juvenile Intervention and Faith Based Follow- up (JIFF) program, which provides counseling and mentoring services to youth in selected zip codes.
+The Youth Service Bureau continues its collaborative efforts with community-based initiatives such as Juvenile Intervention and Faith Based Follow-up (JIFF) program, which provides counseling and mentoring services to youth in selected zip codes.

 YSB continues to partner with Shelby County Schools in the School Based Probation Liaison Initiative.
-Teachers in twelve schools will act as a liaison for youth placed on court-supervised probation or in YSB.
-They will address educational and behavioral problems a youth may be having in school and work with the assigned auxiliary probation officer or YSB case manager in addressing these issues
+Teachers in selected schools will act as a liaison for youth placed on YSB.
+They will address educational and behavioral problems a youth may be having in school and work with the YSB case manager in addressing these issues.